Skip to Main Content

 Activity Note

-Getting on/off a motorcoach; driving about 230 miles, approximately 4.5 hours over the course of the day.
+Getting on/off a motorcoach; driving about 250 miles, approximately 5 hours including stops.
 Short hikes to overlooks; standing up to an hour at a time.

 Breakfast: